AndrewLao/2048/README.md

 # 2048Py
-1-file Python 3.9 implementation of 2048
+1-file Python 3.9 implementation of the game 2048

 ## Libraries used
 1. tkinter